-In the world of animal eyes, as in most other aspects of life, dogs are considered a little below average.
+Dogs are considered a little below average in the world of animal eyes, as in most other aspects of life.
 They’re near the bottom of the barrel when it comes to eyesight.
-They can see colours and shapes, but they have difficulty seeing details or objects far away.
+They can see colours and shapes but have difficulty seeing details or objects far away.

 Related read: 6 Proven Ways to Prevent Dog Eye Infection